SpenceKonde/AVR-Guidance/UsefulInlineASM/README.md

 Note: for the common case where you want to compose a 16-bit value from 2 8-bit ones, just use a union.

 ### Fast rol32 and ror32
 This is a rotate-left opperation on a 32-bit value implemented in 9 words and 9 clocks-per-shift.
-Note that there is not one bit in limbo with this, as the normal reason to want such an opperation is for xorshift applications which reqire that (typically seen in the context of encryption).
+Note that there is not one bit in limbo with this, as the normal reason to want such an opperation is for xorshift applications which expect there to be no hidden bit.
+Encryption is one such case

 The naive implementation (number << bits)|(number >> (32-bits)) is both larger and always takes the maximum length of time.

 You should only use this when 17 > bits > 0.
-If bits > 16, use ror32 with 32-bits.
-And if bits == 0, you're done.
+If bits > 16, this will work, but it's dumb.
+Runtime of both of these is proportional to bits (with virtually no fixed overhead - the loop overhead nullifies it).
+And rol32(x, n) = ror32(x, 32-n)

 ```c++
 uint32_t rol32(uint32_t number, uint8_t bits) {